ancient-military-history

 Background: The Long Road to Actium

 The conflict that culminated at Actium had its roots in the collapse of the Second Triumvirate, the political alliance that had ruled Rome after the assassination of Julius Caesar in 44 BC.
 Octavian (Caesar’s adopted heir), Mark Antony (Caesar’s most trusted general), and Marcus Aemilius Lepidus had divided the Roman world among themselves.
-However, the alliance was fragile, undermined by personal ambition, political maneuvering, and the growing influence of Cleopatra VII of Egypt over Antony.
+The alliance was fragile, undermined by personal ambition, political maneuvering, and the growing influence of Cleopatra VII of Egypt over Antony.

 The Rivalry Between Octavian and Antony